mastaehe/bonsaiai.github.io/source/includes/inkling-reference/_lexical.html.md

 Integer literals are a string of digits with an optional sign and no decimal point.

-* **Floating Point Literals**

-Floating point literals can be Float32 or Float64 (double).
-Select the Inkling tab to see some floating point literals:

 ```inkling--code
  12.0, .5        # Float32 floating point literal
  1e7, 9e0        # Float64 (double) floating point literal
  13.0f7, .3f+2   # Float32 floating point literal
 ```

+* **Floating Point Literals**

+Floating point literals can be Float32 or Float64 (double).
+An example is shown for some floating point literals.

 ## Operators

+[This was not in the Inkling Outline, do you still want it here?]

 The operator category includes mathematical, relational, and logical operators as well as paired grouping operators like `{` and `}`.